FreedyPlugins/FreedyPlugins/EnglishWiki.md

 Executed when a player participating in a mini-game takes damage.

-`projectileCmd` `{cause}` `{damage}` `{projectileType}` `{projectileName}` `{projectileUuid}` `{entityName} {entityType}` Executed when a player participating in a mini game takes damage from a projectile.
+`projectileCmd` `{cause}` `{damage}` `{projectileType}` `{projectileName}` `{projectileUuid}` `{entityName} {entityType}` Executed when a player participating in a mini-game takes damage from a projectile.

 `dropCmd` `{itemName} {itemDurability} {itemType}` Fired when a player participating in a mini-game drops an item.